FlorisHendriks/HTTP_provisioning/README.md

     cd HTTP_bulk_provisioning

 ### Step 2
+Run Create_Intune_Management_Script.ps1, specify the following parameters:
-Run DeployVpnConfig.ps1, with -p you must specify the VPN profile, -s you must specify the hostname of the VPN server and -t you must specify the token you can receive from the vpn-user-portal or api.
+-profile you *must* specify the VPN profile
+-server you *must* specify the hostname of the VPN server -token you *must* specify the token you can receive from the vpn-user-portal or api.

-    ./DeployVpnConfig.ps1 -p "default" -s "vpn.example.com" -t "256bit_token_placeholder"
+    ./DeployVpnConfig.ps1 -profile "default" -server "vpn.example.com" -token "256bit_token_placeholder"

-In the same directory the file Intune_management_script.ps1 is created.
+In the same directory the file Intune_Management_Script.ps1 is created.

+Next, run Create_Powershell_Daemon.ps1 which is located in the same directory.
+Specify the following parameters:
+-server you must specify the hostname of the VPN server -token you must specify the token you can receive from the vpn-user-portal or api -clientId you must specify the identifier of the app you registered (see prerequisites) -clientSecret you must specify the client secret you created for the app (see prerequisites)

+In the same directory Powershell_Daemon.ps1 is created
 ### Step 3
 Add the Intune_management_script.ps1 to the Intune portal.

 https://user-images.githubusercontent.com/47246332/176458532-2f1dd9b2-50a9-4e9d-9c0f-9c65da325ccd.mp4

+### Step 4
+Now we deploy a powershell daemon that revokes an eduVPN config whenever a managed device gets removed from Intune.